- By Laurel J. Kelly

 Helping a loved one with post-traumatic stress

 You can take steps to help a loved one cope with stress brought on by a traumatic event.
 One of the best ways to help is by being a supportive listener.
-Learn more from Dr. Craig Sawchuk, a Mayo Clinic psychiatrist.
+Learn more from Dr. Craig Sawchuk, a Mayo Clinic psychologist.

 Are you finding it harder to read, drive at night or see someone's expression?
 Cataracts may be to blame.
 Cataract surgery — removing the lens of your eye and, in most cases, replacing it with an artificial lens — is common and generally a safe procedure.
 Learn about cataract surgery, including the risks and what you can expect during and after the procedure.